TheUniforms/Uniforms-Amplitude/README.md

 Installation
 ------------

-Install Uniforms.Amplitude as component fron Xamarin Components store: https://components.xamarin.com/view/uniforms-amplitude
+Install Uniforms.Amplitude as component from Xamarin Components store:

+https://components.xamarin.com/view/uniforms-amplitude

-**Trial version doesn't have limitations at the moment.
-But please consider purchasing to support further development of component and other libs!**
+**Trial version doesn't have any limitations at the moment.
+But please consider purchasing to support further development of component and other libraries!**